jeffa5/automerge-model-checker/README.md

 Each driver instance should implement a single type of workflow that can be performed.
 This gives each application multiple drivers.

-When building the model using the [`ModelBuilder`](http://jeffas.io/automerge-model-checker/doc/amc/model/trait.ModelBuilder.html), amc will combine applications with logic to handle syncing with a certain method.
+When building the model using the [`ModelBuilder`](http://jeffas.io/automerge-model-checker/doc/amc/model/trait.ModelBuilder.html), AMC will combine applications with logic to handle syncing with a certain method.
 Drivers get combined with a lightweight wrapper to handle communication with the application.
 It is at this point developers can specify properties that they want to be evaluated in the model.
-For instance, a counter should have the value of the sum of increments and decrements (shown in `properties` of [`CounterOpts`](http://jeffas.io/automerge-model-checker/doc/amc_counter/struct.CounterOpts.html)). amc provides some common properties and helpers in the [`properties` module](http://jeffas.io/automerge-model-checker/doc/amc/properties/index.html).
+For instance, a counter should have the value of the sum of increments and decrements (shown in `properties` of [`CounterOpts`](http://jeffas.io/automerge-model-checker/doc/amc_counter/struct.CounterOpts.html)).
+AMC provides some common properties and helpers in the [`properties` module](http://jeffas.io/automerge-model-checker/doc/amc/properties/index.html).

 ## Benchmarking